Albert Memorial London - History of Prince Albert, Queen Victoria and the Memorial

 Queen Victoria Comes to the Throne

 Queen Victoria came to the throne in 1837 at the age of 18.
-The British monarchy was in a state of disorder.
-The disappearance of the monarchy could have been a possibility, as her predecessors George IV and William IV had behaved irresponsibly.
+The British monarchy was in a state of disorder at this time.
+The disappearance of the monarchy could have been a possibility, as her predecessors George IV and William IV had behaved "irresponsibly".
 She was quite young and was soon under pressure to marry.

 Prince Albert

+Albert took to his position with fervour.
 Being displeased with the archaic state of the royal household, he reorganized it and also started a study of politics.
 In 1841, he was appointed head of a commission to encourage the fine arts in Britain.
 His speeches to the working people showed ability and tact.
-Coupled with royal country tours, faith was restored in the monarchy.
+This, along with a number of Royal country tours began to restore public faith in the monarchy.

 A Queen with a Broken Heart